zief0002/statistical-thinking/README.md

 * p.
 178	Make students enter data in-class.
 Make students graph the observed data in-class

- "In 1988, results released to the public from the National Household Survey on Drug Abuse created the false perception that crack cocaine smoking was more common among blacks and Hispanics than among white Americans."
-Isn't this statement technically true, and thus not a "false perception"?
-The false perception is that there is a link between ethnicity and crack cocaine smoking, which is different than the correct statement that it is more common among blacks and Hispanics.
-* p.
-244	Rephrase the research question so that it does not apply cause-and-effect:  "In the 1991 downsizing of the Westvaco corporation, were older employees significantly more likely to get laid off than younger employees?"
-* p.
-249, equation before #3:	 Equation has extra “* 100” in it, which should be removed to make the equation accurate.  ((58/137) * 100 = 42.3, not 0.423)
-* p.
-263 part (c) and p.
-265 table:  Change “attribute to “variable”
-* p.
-270, Question 10:  change fist sentence to: “Just as with…this study made use of randomness in the design of the study.
+  change fist sentence to: “Just as with…this study made use of randomness in the design of the study.
-* p.
-271, 5th line: Change “contreversial” to “controversial”

 Unit 03
 -------